 After doing a bit of research, we brought our idea for a new camp that celebrates healthy, active living to the Foundation for Jewish Camp.
 Agreeing that nothing like it existed, the foundation accepted us into their Specialty Camps Incubator Program, an immersive startup developer that provided seed funding, ongoing training, and a team of top-notch mentors.
 Shortly afterwards, the UJA-Federation of New York became involved, and the rest is history!

-We opened the doors to Camp Zeke five summers ago and look forward to welcoming over 400 kids and 130 staff in the summer of 2019.
+We opened the doors to Camp Zeke in 2014 and look forward to welcoming over 400 kids and 130 staff this coming summer.
 As our community has grown, so too has the initial vision for the camp.
 Our staff, campers, and families have made the camp their own, and together, we are writing the next chapter of Camp Zeke’s history.
 We would love for your family to join us!

 Privacy & Cookies Policy